Gerald Holton: Career

+Physics at Harvard

 Holton went through various faculty ranks at Harvard, starting in 1947, and was tenured in 1952 at age 30.
-For 30 years, starting from his thesis, he ran a high-pressure laboratory, specializing on the structure of liquids, and having the usual flow-through of research students and publications.
+For 30 years, starting from his thesis, he ran a high-pressure physics laboratory, specializing in the structure of liquids, and having the usual flow-through of research students and publications.

-Among the courses he taught in the Physics Department was an unusual one – an introduction to Physics seen as part of a cultural tapestry that included astronomy, chemistry and technology as well as history and philosophy of science.
-It resulted in his publication of his first book, Introduction to Concepts and Theories of Physical Science (Addison Wesley: 1952, and later editions and adaptations), which has been called a seminal work.
-Its approach and structure was later incorporated in the National Curriculum Project requested by the NSF, called The Project Physics Course.
+Among the courses he taught in the Physics Department was an unusual one – an introduction to physics seen as part of a cultural tapestry that included astronomy, chemistry and technology as well as history and philosophy of science.
+It resulted in his publication of his first book, Introduction to Concepts and Theories of Physical Science (Addison Wesley: 1952, and later editions and adaptations), which has been called a seminal work of its kind.
+Its approach and structure was later incorporated in the National Curriculum Project requested by the National Science Foundation, called Harvard Project Physics.
 He headed it with colleagues F. James Rutherford and Fletcher Watson.
 It was also adapted in a number of foreign countries.

 In these, as in Holton's other educational opportunities, he has been guided by the advice of Alfred North Whitehead, that “In the conditions of modern life, the rule is absolute, the race which does not value trained intelligence is doomed”.
 As well, he is based on his firm belief that in education a multi-cultural approach is necessary, both to help immunize against the seduction of narrowness, and to obey the moral imperative to foster a liberal education.
 For the same reason, Holton wrote extensively against what he considered to be the destructive excesses of Postmodernists in their writings on science.

-Holton's service at Harvard included chairmanship of the Concentration on Physics and Chemistry, of the initial General Education Course, membership on the Faculty Council, and on the Advisory Board of the Radcliffe Institute for Independent Study.
-From 1976 to 1982 he was concurrently Visiting Professor at the Massachusetts Institute of Technology, as a founding faculty member of the Program on Science, Technology and Society.
+Holton's service at Harvard included chairmanship of the Concentration on Physics and Chemistry, of the initial General Education Course, membership on the Faculty Council, and on the advisory board of the Radcliffe Institute for Independent Study.
+From 1976 to 1982 he was concurrently visiting professor at the Massachusetts Institute of Technology, as a founding faculty member of the Program on Science, Technology and Society.
 At various times he was visiting professor (or similar title) at the Institute for Advanced Study at Princeton; New York University; Leningrad University; Imperial College, London; University of Rome; CNRS-Paris; and invited lecturer in China and Japan.